Kansas City Chiefs vs. Green Bay Packers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Packers stats and trends

-- Green Bay's games this year have hit the over two times in eight opportunities (25%).
+- Green Bay's games this season have hit the over two times in eight opportunities (25%).

 Home and road insights